 If you’re not into piracy, there’s plenty of classic fantasy MMO elements to keep you happy.
 Yes, magical swords and fancy armour are still a huge part of ArcheAge.
 In fact, the Maelstrom update made dramatic improvements to item upgrades, so that you can now steer your equipment in more specific and exciting directions.
 Which is just as well, since Maelstrom also filled Bloodsalt Bay with massive, toothy monsters.
 Better bring the best equipment you’ve got.

-Paladins is a team-based MOBA shooter that actually predates Overwatch, but shares many of its merits as a tactical murder simulator at a fraction of the cost.
-You’ll play as a mecha-goblin or gigantic rolling bomb and work in conjunction with your comrades to knock the numbers out of your opponents – before destroying their base.
+Paladins is a team-based hero shooter that pits teams of colourful, ability-laden heroes against each other.
+Yes, it is a bit like Overwatch, but shares many of Blizzard’s titan’s merits as a tactical murder simulator and provides them at a fraction of the cost.
+You can play as a mecha-goblin or gigantic rolling bomb and work in conjunction with your comrades to knock the numbers out of your opponents before diving on the objective.
 Bonus: everyone gets their own horse.

-Following the same formula as League of Legends and Dota 2, Smite has teams of five gods trying to fight their way into their opponent’s base.
+Following the same formula as League of Legends and Dota 2, Smite has teams of five players trying to fight their way into their opponent’s base.
 Rather than giving players a top-down view of the battlefield, however, it chooses a third-person perspective, switching the focus of the game from tactics to action.
+Plus, instead of a roster of colourful fantasy characters, each player takes on the role of an almighty god inspired by real religions, from Norse to Celtic to Chinese.

 Blizzard's world-dominating card game is about as addictive as chips.
 Who's ever had enough chips?
 You've always got room for more chips, and you've always got time for another game of Hearthstone.
-Oh, and it looks pretty great on phones and tablets too.
+With a gargantuan selection of cards, the game now supports hundreds of different play styles, which you can easily tailor by building your perfects decks.
+The heart of Hearthstone is in its competitive multiplayer matches, but Dungeon Run provides an excellent and moreish solo card experience few other games can match.

 No MMO can claim to be as player-driven as Eve Online, with the space game/lifestyle boasting mega-corporations run by legions of players and, very occasionally, gigantic space battles with upwards of 5,000 participating pilots.
 Eve Online’s free-to-play model lets players experience all of that space madness (bar access to some of the end-game ships and skills) without having to pay a subscription fee.